ak0103/Spotify-Data-Analysis-Using-SQL/README (1).md

 ## Objectives
 Set up a spotify_db database: Create and populate a spotify database with the provided  data.
 Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
-Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.
+Business Analysis: Use SQL to answer specific business questions and derive insights from the  data.

 ## Overview